Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

-\emph{NH criticality}.~Finally, we compute the critical exponents near the GNY QCPs associated with the $n_1$-component CCM and $n_2$-component ACM orderings.
-The RG flow equations for the corresponding Yukawa couplings respectively read as (see Sec.~S6 of the SM~\cite{SM})
+Finally, we compute the critical exponents near the GNY QCPs associated with the $n_1$-component CCM and $n_2$-component ACM orderings.
+The RG flow equations for the corresponding Yukawa couplings respectively read as